Behavioral Science Improves Online Advertising

 Anthony Tham is one of the most successful advertising creatives in Southeast Asia.
 Working with Singapore and Chinese markets for the past 18 years, Anthony has become enthusiastic about applying behavioral sciences to the field of advertising—especially online.

-“As you'll soon see, behavioral economists / psychologists / neuroscientists will be in demand just about everywhere, advertising included,” he told me in a message.
+“As you'll soon see, behavioral economists/psychologists/neuroscientists will be in demand just about everywhere, advertising included,” he told me in an email.
 After that, I thought it would be a great idea to interview him to understand the real potential of applying behavioral sciences in the online world.

 What are the differences between what makes us tick and what makes us click? (i.e., between offline and online persuasion)

 First thing's first, I’d like to expand on the definition of “online.”
 It’s beyond simply a website.
 Or for that matter, it’s also bigger than an app, social media platform, email, etc. These are just the “delivery vehicles” to deliver that “online,” or more accurately, “connected-experience.”

 With the advent of the digital age, along came the digital mindset, which is essential to thriving in this particular medium.
 A telling—albeit a tad extreme—example is the fact that humans’ brains have evolved to rely on search engines (like Google) when trying to recall information, as opposed to the actual information or original source (Sparrow, Liu & Wegner, 2011).

 This digital mindset pretty much obliterates what the ad industry knew about doing ads and persuasion in the offline spaces (especially the wisdom leftover from the golden “Mad Men era of advertising”).

 Of course, fundamentally, it’s all centered around humans.